Ill-posedness and inviscid limit of basic equations of fluid dynamics in Besov spaces: Abstract

 \section{Abstract}

-In this paper, we consider the Cauchy problem to the incompressible Euler and Navie-Stokes equations on the d-dimensional torus.
-Our aim of this paper is two fold.
-Firstly, we construct a new initial data and present a simple proof of the ill-posedness of the Euler equations in different senses: (1) the solution map of the Euler equations starting from $u_0$ is discontinuous at $t = 0$ in $B^s_{p,\infty}$ with $s>0$ and $1\leq p \leq \infty$, which covers the result obtained by Cheskidov and Shvydkoy in \cite[Proc.
-Amer.
-Math.
-Soc.
-138 (2010)]{CS}; (2) the solution map of the Euler equations is not continuous as a map from $B^s_{p,\infty}$ to $L^\infty_T(B^s_{p,\infty})$; (3) the solution map of the Euler equations cannot be H\"{o}lder continuous in time variable in Besov spaces $B^s_{p,r}$.
-Secondly, we prove the failure of the $B^s_{p,\infty}$-convergence in the inviscid limit of a family of solutions of the Navier–Stokes equations towards a solution of the Euler equations.
-To the best of our knowledge, our work is the first one addressing the inviscid limit problem to the incompressible Navier-Stokes equations in the weak Besov space.
+In this paper, we consider the Cauchy problem to the basic equations of fluid dynamics on the torus.
+Firstly, we construct a new initial data and provide a simple proof on the ill-posedness of $B^s_{p,\infty}$ solution of the Euler equations and the surface quasi-geostrophic equation, which covers the results obtained by Cheskidov-Shvydkoy \cite{CS} and Misio{\l}ek-Yoneda \cite{MY}.
+Secondly, we prove the failure of the $B^s_{p,\infty}$-convergence in the inviscid limit for both the Navier-Stokes equations and the surface quasi-geostrophic equation.